abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 title: How to Get Rich (without getting lucky) pt.
 3
 date: "2018-08-20T22:07:03.284Z"
 tags: [tweetstorm, naval]
-description: Part three of the Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky".
+description: Part three of Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky".
 slug: "how-to-get-rich-without-getting-lucky-pt-3"
 coverImage: "./feynman.jpeg"
 ---

-Here is part three of the Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky" <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.
+Here is part three of Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky" <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.

 ### Learn to sell.
 Learn to build.
 If you can do both, you will be unstoppable.